 Busting The Myth: Edging Equals Multiple Orgasms

+Many women learn about multiple orgasms through masturbation.
+And there is nothing wrong with pleasuring yourself.
+The above video might make you feel a whole lot better about the sexy kind of self-love.
+And even give you the courage to try masturbation.
 Edging refers to bringing yourself (or your partner) right to the brink of orgasms several times without actually allowing orgasm to take place for a long while.
-This is completely opposite of multiple orgasms.
+This is completely the opposite of multiple orgasms.
 The idea is that by denying the orgasm over and over again, it’s bigger, better, and stronger when it finally happens.

 5 Ways For Women To Achieve Multiple Orgasms